What are Vitamins and Why are They Important?

-Vitamins are molecules which are required by the body in small amount, they are also essential for multiple processes in the body.
-They are classified as micronutrients which means the body only needs a small quantity to function properly, this can range from milligrams to micrograms per day.
-The majority of vitamins cannot be synthesized by the body so they must be obtained by the diet.
-The exclusions to this rule are Vitamin D (synthesized by sunlight on to the skin) and Niacin (B Vitamin which can be synthesized from tryptophan, an amino acid).
+Vitamins are molecules which the body needs in small amounts.
+They are also essential for multiple processes in the body.
+They are classified as micronutrients, which means the body only needs a small quantity to function properly.
+This can range from milligrams to micrograms per day.
+The majority of vitamins cannot be synthesized by the body, so you will need to get them from your diet.
+The exceptions to this rule are Vitamin D (synthesized by sunlight on to the skin) and Niacin (B Vitamin which can be synthesized from tryptophan, an amino acid).

-Vitamins are absorbed on the basis of the molecule structure, vitamins can be categorized into two different categories, water-soluble and fat-soluble vitamins.
+Vitamins are absorbed on the basis of the molecule structure.
+They fall into two different categories: water-soluble and fat-soluble vitamins.

-Water-soluble Vitamins are found in the watery portions of the food you consume.
+You can find water-soluble vitamins in the watery portions of the food you eat.
 They are absorbed directly into the bloodstream once the food has been broken down.
-Water-soluble vitamins circulate the body easily due to how the body is composed, therefore the kidneys continuously regulated the level of these vitamins and if in excess, will push them out of the bloodstream and into the urine.
+As your body is mostly water, water-soluble vitamins circulate the body easily.
+Therefore the kidneys are constantly regulating the level of these vitamins.
+If you have too much, your kidneys will push them out of the bloodstream and into the urine.

-Fat-soluble vitamins, on the other hand, have a different absorption route, they gain their entry to the blood via the lymph channels in the intestinal wall and many of them are required to be escorted by carrier proteins.
-Fat-soluble vitamins do have the ability to be stored within the liver or in fat cells so if the body is requiring the vitamin, it can be easily accessed without the need for further intake from food.
-Consequently, by having too much of these vitamins, this can lead to the body storing too much and can lead to toxicity as the kidneys do not have clear access to the fat-soluble vitamins to remove from the blood.
+Fat-soluble vitamins, on the other hand, you absorb differently.
+They enter the blood via the lymph channels in the intestinal wall and many of them have to be escorted by carrier proteins.
+Fat-soluble vitamins do have the ability to be stored within the liver or in fat cells too.
+So if the body requires the vitamin, it can be easily accessed without needing further food intake.
+If you have too many of these vitamins, this can lead to the body storing too much.
+This in turn can lead to toxicity, as the kidneys do not have clear access to the fat-soluble vitamins to remove from the blood.

-Extensive research in the benefit of taking multivitamins has been concluded and there has not been a definitive conclusion that taking multivitamins can improve your body’s health or prevent illness.
+There has been extensive research in the benefit of taking multivitamins.
+Unfortunately, there has not been a definitive conclusion that taking multivitamins can improve your body’s health or prevent illness.

 - An analysis of research involving 450,000 people, which found that multivitamins did not reduce risk for heart disease or cancer.